kleookku/Flora/README.md

 - Board Screen
     - Displays a user's board, with an image and the name of each plant that is part of the board.
     - Allows the user to edit the name of the board.
-- Delete Screen
+- Add Screen
     - Displays a list of plants or list of boards than users can select.
-    - Presents a remove button that allows the user to delete their selections.
+    - Presents a save button that allows the user to save their selections.

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)
 - Search Screen
 - Plants Screen
+- Profile Screen

 **Flow Navigation** (Screen to Screen)